DonneyF/ubcgrades/app/templates/About & Help.md

 **Q: What is "Teaching Team"?**:

 A: This is the names of all personnel credited with the delivery of the course.
 You will see TA and other facilitators if the Tableau Dashboard has reported them.
-For courses delivered earlier than 2014S, only the professor(s) were reported.
+For courses delivered earlier than 2014S and after 2021W, only the professor(s) were reported.

 ## Other